-Point 11,000’ is the smaller pyramid-shaped neighbor immediately east of Latopie Peak 11265’, and northeast of Leavitt Peak 11570’.
-I call it “Little Latopie” given that it shares features with its higher neighbor, and is directly across the Pacific Crest Trail (PCT) from it.
-It is not officially a peak, since it only has a prominence of 236’ between it and Latopie Peak, but it deserves its own page given it is a worthwhile destination when hiking in this area, if wanting a great view and fun challenge off the PCT.
-It is a great add-on if hiking to Leavitt Peak.
+Point 11,000’ is the smaller pyramid-shaped neighbor immediately east of Latopie Peak 11,265’, and northeast of Leavitt Peak 11,570’.
+I am referring to it as “Little Latopie” given that it shares features with its higher neighbor and is directly across the Pacific Crest Trail (PCT) from it.
+It is not officially a peak, since it only has a prominence of 236’ between it and Latopie Peak, but it deserves its own page given it is a worthwhile destination when hiking in this area, and if wanting a great view and fun challenge off the PCT.
+It is a great add-on to hiking Leavitt Peak.

 As with its neighbors, views are spectacular, with the high peaks of the Hoover Wilderness and Yosemite to the south.
 There are mountains for miles around.